Navassa Island: Ecology

-Navassa Island's topography, ecology, and modern history are similar to that of Mona Island, a small limestone island located in the Mona Passage between Puerto Rico and the Dominican Republic, which were once centers of guano mining, and are nature reserves for the United States.
+Navassa Island's topography, ecology, and modern history are similar to those of Mona Island, a small limestone island located in the Mona Passage between Puerto Rico and the Dominican Republic.
+These islands were once centers of guano mining and are now nature reserves for the United States.

-Transient Haitian fishermen and others camp on Navassa Island, but it is otherwise uninhabited.
+Transient Haitian fishermen and others camp on Navassa Island.
+Still, it is uninhabited.
 Navassa has no ports or harbors, only offshore anchorages, and its only natural resource is guano.
 Economic activity consists of subsistence fishing and commercial trawling activities.
 A 2009 survey of fishermen in southwestern Haiti estimated some 300 fishermen, primarily from Anse d'Hainault Arrondissement, regularly fished near the island.

 There were eight species of native reptiles, all of which are believed to be, or to have been, endemic to Navassa Island: Comptus badius (an anguid lizard), Aristelliger cochranae (a gecko), Sphaerodactylus becki (a gecko), Anolis longiceps (an anole), Cyclura cornuta onchiopsis (an endemic subspecies of the rhinoceros iguana), Leiocephalus eremitus (a curly-tailed lizard), Tropidophis bucculentus (a dwarf boa), and Typhlops sulcatus (a tiny snake).
 Of these, the first four remain common, with the next three likely extinct, and the last being possibly extirpated due to feral cats, dogs and pigs inhabiting the island.
+At least one endemic beetle species has been described from the island, Plectromerus navassae.

-In 2012, a rare coral species, Acropora palmata (elkhorn coral), was found underwater near the island.
+In 2012, Acropora palmata (elkhorn coral), a common reef-building coral of the Caribbean, was located underwater near the island.
 The remaining coral was found to be in good condition.